pwsdc/pwsdc.github.io/content/posts/2024-04-04-eleventh-spring-meeting.md

 ## What is a good IDE?
 ### Crimson Editor
-- The problem with this editor is that it is old and not widely used.
+- The problem with this editor is that it is old and not widely used
-- However, that does not necessarily make it a bad choice if someone needs a text editor.
+- However, that does not necessarily make it a bad choice if someone needs a text editor
 ### Dev C++
 - One should never use this IDE!
-We had a [previous meeting](/posts/2024-02-15-fifth-spring-meeting) dedicated to discussing the drawbacks to using this IDE.
+We had a [previous meeting](/posts/2024-02-15-fifth-spring-meeting) dedicated to discussing the drawbacks to using this IDE
 ### Visual Studio
-- This option is an actual IDE that contains debugging and performance checking tools.
+- This option is an actual IDE that contains debugging and performance checking tools
 - Has built-in C# and Nuget support
 - Recommended in Assembly and Cobol courses at PennWest California
 - However, this IDE does contain a significant learning curve